 Surface Feel: The level of firmness associated with a specific mattress.
 Common terms include: Extra Plush, Plush, Cushion Firm, Firm, and Extra Firm.

-Synthetic Latex: This is a foam that is produced in order to mimic the look and feel of natural latex.
-These foams are made using petrochemicals, rather than natural materials, making them less durable and susceptible to off-gassing.
+Synthetic Latex: Foam made using petrochemicals, to mimic the look and feel of natural latex; rather than natural materials, making them both off-gas and less durable.

-Thread Count: The number of horizontal and vertical threads per square inch of fabric.
-This measurement is often used to determine the quality of the bed sheets; however, this measurement only gives a glimpse into the overall quality of bed sheets.
+Thread Count: The number of horizontal and vertical threads per square inch of fabric, is a measure of quality in bed sheets; however, this only gives a glimpse into the overall quality of bed sheets.

 Ticking: A tightly woven textile fabric of cotton or linen used in upholstering and for the covers of mattresses and pillows.

-Wicking Fabric: Fabrics that have been designed to pull moisture away from the body.
-They are commonly used in workout clothes, but also serve a purpose in the bedroom, helping to regulate your body temperature while you sleep.
+Wicking Fabric: Commonly used in workout clothes, some fabrics have been designed to pull moisture away from the body.
+They also serve a purpose in the bedroom, helping to regulate your body temperature while you sleep.